AndreMIsidoro/escalations/linux_priviledges_enumeration.md

-	cat /etc/os-release - operating system and version echo $PATH - check what commands can and are been runned env - check any env variable for sensitive information uname -a - Get kernel version.
-Maybe it is a vulnerable kernel Check the date the kernel is compiled if it's old, there may be some vulns that havent been patched cat /etc/lsb-release - Get kernel version.
+	cat /etc/os-release - operating system and version echo $PATH - check what commands can and are been runned env - check any env variable for sensitive information cat /etc/lsb-release - Get kernel version.
 Maybe it is a vulnerable kernel.
 Search google for exploit for the kernel lscpu - Get information about the host architecture and cpu cat /etc/shells - Get what shells exist on the server.
 The shell the user is using might be vulnurable